groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/features-overview.md

 ## On-Premise Deployment

 No cloud calls, no outbound network traffic, no third-party software dependencies beyond what the OS already provides.
 The wheel is self-contained on Windows and ships its own native runtime libraries on Linux and macOS.
-See [System Requirements]({{< ref "conversion/python-net/getting-started/system-requirements.md" >}}) for the short list of optional native packages (`libgdiplus`, ICU, fontconfig).
+See [System Requirements]({{< ref "conversion/python-net/getting-started/system-requirements.md" >}}) for the short list of optional native packages (ICU, fontconfig, Microsoft core fonts).